ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 ### 5.1.4 Switching Abilities

 You may describe an action in a **sequence** that is not covered by the **ability** that you started the **sequence** with.
 There are two possibilities here: either you are trying to provide color to your actions in the **round**, without seeking to gain advantage, or you are seeking to gain advantage over your opponent with a novel **tactic**.

 In the former case, you can continue to use the **ability** you started the contest with, as you should not be penalized for wanting to enhance the contest with colorful or entertaining descriptions.

 In the latter case you should switch **abilities**, and your GM must decide if the **resistance** changes because of your new **ability**.
-Your GM is encouraged to reward **tactics** that exploit weaknesses that have been identified in the story so far with a lower **resistance**.
-Sometimes your GM may respond with a higher **resistance** because your **tactic** looks less likely to succeed due to conditions already established in the story.
+Your GM is encouraged to reward **tactics** that exploit weaknesses that have been identified in the story so far with a **bonus** from a **situational modifier**.
+Sometimes your GM may respond with a higher **penalty** from a **situational modifier** because your **tactic** looks less likely to succeed due to conditions already established in the story.

 Either way any *tally* does not change.
 However, it may be possible to avoid **consequences** in a **chained sequence** by switching to am ability that would not be **penalized**.